bkryzz/modcel/README.md

   The key intended target application is to input 2D representations of biological tissues, as typically resulting from a histological slide (section) or a clinical biopsy.
-The user can input a tissue map from a real sample (e.g., slides reconstructed via segmentation tools like <a href="https://github.com/MouseLand/cellpose">CellPose</a> or <a href="https://github.com/CellProfiler">CellProfiler</a>), or by the embedded "imageproc" histology analyzer, or build their own tissue model to imitate a realistic pattern or create an entirely arbitrary starting condition.
+The user can input a tissue map from a real sample with the embedded "imageproc" histology analyzer, or build their own tissue model to imitate a realistic pattern or create an entirely arbitrary starting condition.

+  Biochemical equations for metabolite evolution can be prepared in the "interpreter" module, using a domain-specific natural language that translates coded words into equations according to a predefined set of rules, without need for direct coding by the user.

   The geometry and physics allows a 3D representation, however taking advantage (with respect to other softwares) of a <b>layered</b> tissue structure, that better approaches the architecture of most living tissues.
 This is the meaning of "2.5", a 3rd dimension that is seen as a stacking of 2D layers.